Woman left for dead after horrific Wigan town centre hit-and-run smash

 "It bumped into a side wall on Wallgate and I saw something being flung into the air from the passenger window.

-"I didn’t know what it was at first, it didn’t expect it to be a person.
+"I didn’t know what it was at first, I didn’t expect it to be a person.

 "Then I realised it was a woman.
 She went up, what must have been 25ft in the air and then landed on the road.